If there is a city that I could visit repeatedly, then it has to be Amritsar!

 When I was walking through Pul Moran's gates, it appeared to be a bare open mahal with just the walls remaining.
-It is a place that was roughed up over time and I must say it has been maintained and restored well for what it has gone through.
-Maharaja Ranjit Singh often traveled between Lahore and Amritsar for trade and administration purposes.
+It is a place that was roughed up over time, and I must say it has been maintained and restored well for what it has gone through.
+Maharaja Ranjit Singh often travelled between Lahore and Amritsar for trade and administration purposes.
 And on such journeys, he would stop at this rest house constructed en route.

 The Baradari had a surprise element too!
 As I walked around the Baradari, to the right side was a small room that appeared dark and locked from outside.
-Peeping in, I was taken aback with the colorful frescoes all around the walls from top to bottom.
+Peeping in, I was taken aback by the colourful frescoes all around the walls from top to bottom.

 Pul Kanjari War Memorial

-Pakistan occupied Pul Kanjari during the Indo-Pak war in 1965 and 1971 and India recaptured it.
-A memorial has been erected in this place to honor the martyrs.
-The battle of PulKanjari was fought by two Sikhs along with BSF jawans.
-They launched a fierce attack to recapture PulKanjari.
-And to honor the martyrs in this war the memorial is raised.
-It is a small memorial, standing amidst trees that have been planted in honor of the martyrs.
-Though no one is around the place is well maintained.
+Pakistan occupied Pul Kanjari during the Indo-Pak war in 1965 and 1971, and India happened to recapture it later on.
+A memorial has been erected in this place to honour the martyrs.
+Two brave Sikhs fought the battle of Pul Kanjari along with the BSF jawans.
+They launched a fierce attack to recapture Pul Kanjari.
+And to honour the martyrs in this war, the memorial has been raised.
+It is a small memorial, standing amidst trees that have been planted in honour of the martyrs.
+Though no one is around the place, it is well maintained.

 Tarn Taran Sahib

-The Gurudwara has gold plated on the walls of it.
-Not like the Golden temple but a portion of it, making it look so bright and glittery.
+The Gurudwara has gold plated walls.
+The grandeur is nothing compared to the Golden temple, but a portion of it makes it look bright and glittery.
 The best thing, however, is the inside, the sanctum sanctorum.
-The interior walls and the ceiling have the best and best of the designs, stuccos, murals, paintings, like everything.
-I stood there watching at the interiors for a while.
-Such bright colors and they were very much intact that I have not seen in any other Gurudwara.
-The most beautiful Gurudwara of the lot that I had visited.
+The interior walls and the ceiling have the best of the designs, stuccos, murals, paintings, like everything.
+I stood there, watching the interiors for a while.
+The infusion of the bright colours and they being amazingly intact, such that I have not seen in any other Gurudwara.
+Indeed!
+The most beautiful Gurudwara of the lot that I had visited was this.
 Do watch the video to feel the enormity of the Sarovar.

 Here is where to find the perfect lassi at Amritsar - Click Here